 - Find a buddy to check in around specific goals

 Breaking away from technology that has done an excellent job at keeping us hooked is challenging, and creating new patterns can take time.
 Try these strategies when it feels most challenging to do so, or when you’ve “slipped up” in one of your boundaries.
 Both scenarios can shed important light on what might work for you specifically.
 It’s also important to remain non-judgmental of yourself, and to continue to adapt new strategies and develop new habits that honor what’s most important to you and how you truly want to spend your time.

-This blog is authored by Julia Plomer, MEd, LPC, a member of the IntraSpectrum Counseling clinical team.
+This blog is authored by Julia Plomer, MEd, LPC.
 IntraSpectrum Counseling is Chicago’s leading psychotherapy practice dedicated to the LGBTQ+ community, and we strive to provide the highest quality mental health care for multicultural, kink, polyamorous, and intersectional issues.
-For anyone needing affirming and validating support, please click here or contact us at email@example.com.
+For anyone needing affirming and validating support, please click here or contact us at firstname.lastname@example.org.